everx-labs/ever-sdk/docs/mod_net.md

 ### Parameters
 - `in_msg`: _string_ – Input message id.
 - `abi_registry`?: _[Abi](mod_abi.md#Abi)[]_ – List of contract ABIs that will be used to decode message bodies.
 Library will try to decode each returned message body using any ABI from the registry.
+- `timeout`?: _number_ – Timeout used to limit waiting time for the missing messages and transaction.
+<br>If some of the following messages and transactions are missing yet<br>The maximum waiting time is regulated by this option.<br><br>Default value is 60000 (1 min).

 ### Result